Sprechen Sie Deutsch?

 Is it time to include professional translation in your career goals?

 My mantra has always been mo’ skills = mo’ money, so I’m all about finding new ways to use your word nerd skills to help people.
 Translation is the perfect complement to proofreading for language lovers!

 Ready to start making money from your love of words?
 Check out our free intro to proofreading workshop to learn how you can become a freelance proofreader!

-Ofer Tirosh is CEO of Tomedes, an agency providing translation services for clients across the globe.
+Ofer Tirosh is a part-time paper helper at Study Clerk and CEO of Tomedes, an agency providing translation services for clients across the globe.
 Ofer has headed up Tomedes for over a decade, building up a network of translators, proofreaders and other linguists from every continent.